nexlabs22/Nex-Staking-Contracts/README.md

 4. **Configure Environment Variables**

-   Create a `.env` file at the root of the project and add the necessary environment variables:
+   Create a `.env` file like `.env.example` at the root of the project and add the necessary environment variables:

    ```dotenv
    PRIVATE_KEY=your_private_key